Format for High Skim Value

 Bold

-Bold font styling is easy to spot on a page or screen and likely will immediately draw your receiver’s attention.
+Bold font styling is easy to spot on a page or screen and will likely immediately draw your receiver’s attention.
 In addition to highlighting headings, it can be used to emphasize anything you don’t want your receiver to miss.
 Key information like deadlines, tasks, or changes might be good candidates for bold font styling.

 Underlining